vaultah/replicat/README.md

 # Replicat

-Configurable and lightweight backup utility with deduplication, encryption and stuff.
+Configurable and lightweight backup utility with deduplication and encryption.

 ## Reasoning